TrinityAudioSDK/trinityaudio-ios-sdk/Pulse-integration-guide.md

 The pulse unit should open in a specific location with only part of it visible, such as the top navigation.

-Ensure you provide the correct `rootView` for the Pulse player to display the animation correctly.
+The SDK does not include built-in transitions for the player, allowing for customization of the sliding animation.
+Please listen to the event from the callback function `trinityOnBrowseMode` of the `TrinityAudioPulseDelegate` to collect the `expectedHeight` value.

 #### Minimum Sizes for the Pulse Player